alibaba/GraphScope/README.md

 - Docker
 - Python >= 3.6 (with pip)
-- Local Kubernetes cluster set-up tool (e.g. [Minikube](https://minikube.sigs.k8s.io) or [Kind](https://kind.sigs.k8s.io))
+- Local Kubernetes cluster set-up tool (e.g. [Kind](https://kind.sigs.k8s.io))

-On macOS, you can follow the official guides to install them.
+On macOS, you can follow the official guides to install them and enable Kubernetes in Docker.
 For Ubuntu/CentOS Linux distributions, we provide a script to install the above dependencies and prepare the environment.
 On Windows, you may want to install [Ubuntu](https://ubuntu.com/blog/ubuntu-on-wsl-2-is-generally-available) on [WSL2](https://docs.microsoft.com/zh-cn/windows/wsl/install-win10) to use the script.